kj187/dashing-targetprocess_burndown/README.md

 [Dashing-JS](https://github.com/fabiocaseri/dashing-js) is a NodeJS port of [Dashing](http://dashing.io/), an Sinatra based framework that lets you build beautiful dashboards.

 The [TargetProcess](https://www.targetprocess.com/) burndown widget is a graphical representation of work left to do versus time.
+Due to the fact that TargetProcess doesn`t provide an API for reports like a burndown chart, we will use a other smart technologie - screenshots :-) The npm package ["webshot"](https://www.npmjs.com/package/webshot) provides a simple API for taking webpage screenshots.
+So, all you need is a TargetProcess dashboard with a configured burndown chart.

 ## Preview